 Applicants must complete an organized program of study that is officially titled "School Psychology" that consists of at least 60 graduate semester/90 quarter hours.
 At least 54 graduate semester/81 quarter hours must be exclusive of credit for the supervised internship experience.
 Applicants for the NCSP must provide evidence of meeting coursework requirements through official transcripts sent directly to NASP from the institution.
 NASP will only accept electronic transcripts—do not mail paper copies.

 Completion of a sequence of supervised experiences that occurred prior to and exclusive of the internship is required.
 These experiences are typically conducted in laboratory or field-based settings and provide for the application of knowledge and specific skills.

 Successful completion of a 1,200-hour internship in school psychology, of which at least 600 hours must be in a school setting.
 The internship must be recognized through institutional (transcript) documentation.
 Individuals who complete a program that does not offer a 1,200-hour internship may complete a field-based internship.
 For more information see the the NCSP Internship Verification Form (PDF).

-The Praxis School Psychologist exam #5402 measures whether entry-level school psychologists have minimum acceptable competency (knowledge) for professional practice.
+The Praxis School Psychologist exam #5403 measures whether entry-level school psychologists have minimum acceptable competency (knowledge) for professional practice.
 The Praxis School Psychologist exam is required by numerous state education agencies to work as a school psychologist.
+This exam was first available in September, 2022.
+This version of the exam was designed to align with the NASP 2020 Professional Standards.
+On this version of the exam, NCSP applicants must achieve a passing score of 155.

 Test scores remain valid for 10 years after the test.
 Test scores older than 10 years are considered expired and would require the retaking of the test.
 Official score reports must be sent directly from ETS to NASP when applying for the NCSP.